May

 The status LED lights up orange.
 A Nagra-supplied fibre-optic cable is orange as well.

-Hellacious heresy.
+Heresy.
 Would outing Matthieu's opinion lose him his job?
-Oops.
-But that's not the only thing which begs to differ today.
+But that's not the only thing which differs today.
 Though just 18.5 x 16.6 x 4.1cm WxDxH, this Nagra is hewn from solid aluminium so no longer a bolted-together thin-wall affair as is the rest of the Classic range which it joins.
 These petite dimensions allow for only limited socketry.
 Counted left to right there's an RJ45 network port, a USB host port, a NagraLink fibre-optic port for PCM384 and DSD256 and a standard coaxial output for PCM192/DSD64 plus an umbilical socket for the external 12V/0.7A power supply.
-That can still upgrade to the brand's ultra-cap based Classic PSU or legacy MPS via optional Lemo/DC cord.
-What there's not is USB out, BNC, AES/EBU, Toslink, ARC, any flavour of I²S; or for that matter, the firm's signature modulometer.
-This Nagra is for ordinary beatniks, not audiophile extremists.
-It incorporates Tidal Connect and Spotify Connect, Qobuz through the free mConnect app, vTuner, Airplay, UPnP/dlna and, still coming, Roon ready.
+What there's not is USB out, BNC, AES/EBU, Toslink, ARC, any flavour of I²S; or for that matter the modulometer.
+This Nagra is for beatniks, not audiophile extremists.
+It packs Tidal Connect and Spotify Connect, Qobuz through the free mConnect app, vTuner, Airplay, UPnP/dlna and, still coming, Roon ready.
 Local files enter via USB so stick, hard drive or SSD.
-I have a 4TB version of the latter whilst Audirvana Studio on my 27" iMac is the control point which would 'see' the Nagra via UPnP, no tablet app required to avoid WiFi.
-Likewise for my Qobuz Sublime account which integrates with Audirvana.
-To exploit the fibre-optic connection without domestic length limits, Matthieu offered to resend the Nagra Classic DAC II I reviewed in November of last year.
-I also asked for a 4m optical cable since I don't have one with the required terminations.
-With those practicalities handled—one doesn't want to accept a review sample then learn after receipt that one's own hardware can't interface—it was time to deal with heresy and play at Grande Inquisitor.
+I have a 4TB SSD whilst Audirvana Studio on my 27" iMac is the control point which would see the Nagra via UPnP, no tablet app required to avoid WiFi.
+Likewise for my Qobuz Sublime account which Audirvana integrates.
+To exploit the fibre-optic connection without domestic length limits, Matthieu would have to resend the Nagra Classic DAC II I already reviewed.
+Given its high demand, that turned out impossible.

-"What about that unique clocking system, Matthieu?"
-It's not as though he designed it.
-Nagra employ a whole team of engineers who divvy out tasks according to their specialized expertise, be it industrial design, mechanics, board layout, digital or analog circuitry, clocking, control code, parts optimization, transformer design/winding and more.
-As someone who interfaces with all of them plus sits in on the auditions in the factory's purpose-built sound room, he's simply the man to chat up.
+"What about your unique clocking?"
+It's not as though Matthieu designed it.
+Nagra employ a whole team of engineers who divvy out tasks according to specialized expertise, be it industrial design, mechanics, board layout, digital or analog circuitry, clocking, control code, parts optimization, transformer design/winding and more.
+As someone who interfaces with them all plus sits in on auditions in the factory's two purpose-built sound rooms, he's simply the man to chat up.
 If he doesn't know a detail, he knows whom to ask.
 And unlike real engineers who often get too technical for a layperson to follow, Matthieu knows how to bridge that gap.
 Running a private recording studio for his own amusement, he's also very serious about sound.

-Of course the very name Nagra means "that which records" in Polish which is where founder Stefan Kudelski was from.
-Capturing music by microphone to master tape is in the company's very DNA.
+Of course the very name Nagra means "that which records" in Polish as founder Stefan Kudelski's native tongue.
+Capturing music by mic to master tape is in the company's very DNA.
 It goes back to the now legendary location tape recorder which became their very first product.
 Many of Nagra's employees play a musical instrument or dabble in the recording arts.
 With them "it's about the music" really isn't lip service.
-Until today they've very successfully tackled varying tiers of classic hifi electronics including CD players/transports, a record player/cartridge, analog and digital recorders, DACs, power supplies, preamps, integrateds, stereo and mono amplifiers executed with tubes or transistors.
+Until today they've very successfully tackled varying tiers of classic electronics including CD players/transports, a record player/cartridge, analog and digital recorders, DACs, power supplies, preamps, integrateds, stereo and mono amplifiers executed with tubes or transistors.
 There's even been a collab with Audeze on a headphone.
-But it's not been until earlier this year that their first digital streamer dropped.
-That delay seems telling.
+But it's not been until earlier in 2024 that their first digital streamer dropped.
+That's telling.
 They waited until they had something meaningful to contribute which they could proudly call Nagra.
 It bluntly sidesteps the current fascination with touch screens; or reinventing server GUI which was first perfected by Apple then refined by Roon.
-If one can't better a current standard, stick to the standard.
+If one can't better the current standard, stick to that standard.
 Focus on your own special expertise.
 Lead with that.
 It appears that analogue Nagra finally are confident that their digital know-how is ready to make a sonic streaming statement.
-That I obviously wanted to hear for myself.
+That I wanted to hear for myself.